 - PR: Public relations is less about paying for a spot in a news blog and more about focusing your voice and finding your place in the market.
 I recommend reading this great post from FirstRound Capital on what startups and small businesses often get wrong about PR.
 The piece also includes some tactical tips on how to figure out who's covering your industry, building relationships, and working with reporters.
 You can also download our free public relations kit to learn how to maximize your public relations efforts with inbound marketing and social media.

 - Co-marketing: Partnering with another brand will help you inherit some of their image and reputation and create brand evangelists outside your circle.
 It's a fantastic way to gain a large volume of new contacts alongside your organic marketing efforts.
 You can read our ebook on how to get started with co-marketing for more helpful information.

-- Blogging: Running a consistently high-quality blog will also help you build brand awareness.
+- Blogging: Running a consistent, high-quality blog will also help you build brand awareness.
 Not only does a blog help drive traffic to your website and convert that traffic into leads, but it also enables you to establish authority in your industry and trust among your prospects.
 It'll also help you build an email list, which brings us to our next point...

 3. Building an Email List